Ireland Pay — Merchant Services & Payment Processing

 These result from operational mistakes on the merchant's side.
 Common causes include processing a transaction twice, failing to issue a promised refund, shipping the wrong item, or using a billing descriptor that the customer does not recognize on their statement.
 Merchant error chargebacks are the most preventable category and often the easiest to address through improved internal processes.

-Ireland Pay's Chargeback Guarantee Program
+Ireland Pay's Chargeback Protection Toolkit

 Chargeback Prevention Strategies